 - Essentia Water shows that its water is fluoride-free in its water report.
 I can only assume AQUAhydrate is fluoride-free since reverse osmosis filtration removes fluoride.

-I give a slight edge to Essentia in the taste department.
+I give the slight edge to Essentia in the taste department.

 I’ve reviewed a long list of bottled water brands over the past month, and I know a lot about both AQUAhydrate and Essentia.

-I’m pretty sure I’ve read every word on both of their websites and a ton of reviews written by verified buyers of both brands.
+I’m pretty sure I’ve read every word on both of their websites.

 What makes them different?